CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 > \- Albert Camus

 These open-source projects have internal costs which are sometimes invisible to those who consume them.
-Every software project has an implied level of [software gardening](https://bssw.io/blog_posts/long-term-software-gardening-strategies-for-cultivating-scientific-development-ecosystems) time costs involved to impede decay,  practice continuous improvements and evolve the work.
+Every software project has an implied level of [software gardening](https://bssw.io/blog_posts/long-term-software-gardening-strategies-for-cultivating-scientific-development-ecosystems) time costs involved to impede decay, practice continuous improvements, and evolve the work.
 One way to actively share our thanks for the projects we depend on is through applying our time towards code contributions on them.

 Many projects are in need of additional people's thinking and development time.